How to buy African Gold (A1G) shares

 African Gold share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while African Gold's is 2.3542.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while African Gold's is 2.2582.
 This would suggest that African Gold's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 African Gold overview

 African Gold Limited engages in acquiring, exploring, evaluating, and exploiting mineral resource projects in Africa.
 The company explores for gold, nickel, cobalt, copper, lithium, tantalum, niobium, and beryllium deposits.
-The company holds a 100% interest in the Agboville gold project that covers an area of 1,400 square kilometers located in the south east of the West African Craton.
-It also holds 10 permits in Mali.
+It holds interests in various permits in Cote d'Ivoire and Mali.
 The company was incorporated in 2018 and is headquartered in Subiaco, Australia.

 Stocks similar to African Gold